Skip to main content

 Other expressions can be used to get as many additional date-related columns as you want.

 We have just used DAX to create a date table.
-This method, however, simply adds your new table to the data model; you must still create relationships between your date tables and then mark your table as the data model's official date table.
+However, this method only adds your new table to the data model; you must still create relationships between your date tables and then mark your table as the data model's official date table.

 Power Query